 By Kim Miller | Equestrian Writer

-Instead, she and a skeleton staff are riding out the winter at OHE's Balsam Hall Equestrian Centre training base in Kingston, Ontario.
-The riding is exclusively indoors thanks to cold weather and icy outdoors.
-The vibe is quiet and the care of many horses is in the hands of a few thanks to Ontario's second COVID-19 lockdown.
+The riding at O'Hanlon Eventing's Balsam Hall Equestrian Centre training base in Kingston has been exclusively indoors thanks to winter's cold weather and icy outdoors.
+The vibe is quiet and the care of many horses is in the hands of a few thanks to the lockdown.

 Creative, Not Crabby

-But it takes more than that to get the 2008 Olympian and three-time World Equestrian Team member down.
-She'd rather get creative than crabby, so she's focused on keeping her horses ready to ramp up for the show season - whenever that time comes.
+But it takes more than extended confinement to get the 2008 Olympian and three-time World Equestrian Team member down.
+She'd rather get creative than crabby, so she's focused on keeping her horses ready to ramp up for the show season -- whenever that time comes.

 Cavaletti at the walk is an exercise recommended by U.S. and Canadian eventing team physical therapist Jo-Ann Wilson, M.Ed., Selena explains.
 "Because the horse is going slower, at the walk, they have to lift up each leg longer, which is more work for them.
 It's really hard to build up the horses' stifle muscles when you can't do hill work.
 This builds up their stifle and hamstrings."